How To Build A Mountain Bike 1X Drivetrain Made Easy - 1x9 1x10 1x11

 10-Speed Derailleurs

-If you’re looking to buy a 10-speed rear derailleur online I suggest checking out Jenson USA or Competitive Cyclist for the best selection and prices.
+If you’re looking to buy a 10-speed rear derailleur online I suggest checking out Competitive Cyclist for the best selection and prices.

 11-Speed Derailleurs

-If you’re looking to buy a 11-speed rear derailleur online I suggest checking out Jenson USA or Competitive Cyclist for the best selection and prices.
+If you’re looking to buy a 11-speed rear derailleur online I suggest checking out Competitive Cyclist for the best selection and prices.

 How do you make your Shimano derailleur shift better with an extended cassette?